Intercity League cancels 2020 season - Local Headline News

 Intercity League cancels 2020 season

-After weeks of deciding how to potentially return during Phase 3, the Intercity League officially announced yesterday that their 2020 season was cancelled due to Covid-19 concerns.
+MELROSE — After weeks of deciding how to potentially return during Phase 3, the Intercity League officially announced on Monday that their 2020 season was cancelled due to Covid-19 concerns.

 In addition to many factors in the towns/cities of all nine teams including field permits, the league also had to work with individual teams who had their own decisions to make regarding whether or not they wanted to play.

-The Merchants had been practicing in Stoneham during Phase 2 to get ready according to manager Dave Ellegood.
-Wakefield had a great season last year, making it to the deciding game in the semifinals against Alibrandi before a heartbreaking 4-3 loss.
-The Merchants were looking forward to taking the next step with their sights set on the championship.
+The Wakefield Merchants had been practicing in Stoneham during Phase 2 to get ready according to manager Dave Ellegood.

 “It’s disappointing,” said Ellegood who has been playing and coaching during every summer for the Merchants since 1988.
 “It definitely feels strange.”
 Ellegood said the league had considered playing a shortened season, even with six teams.
 “We gave it our best shot.
 We were thinking even into (Sunday) night that we could have an eight-game schedule and a double elimination tournament but there was just too much involved.”